gpietro/react-numpad/README.md

 ### NumPad.DateTime

 Input field for date and time format.

-> **Version > 4.0.0**: the input layout is now based on the date format, date time format or only time format property.
-Components Date and Time have been removed.

 | Property     | Type     | Default          | Description                                                                                    |
 | :----------- | :------- | :--------------- | :--------------------------------------------------------------------------------------------- |